RoySegall/gizra.com/src/_posts/2018-02-06-elm-related-types.md

 fine-grained distinctions between roughly similar types.
-In a [recent project](/projects/#e-heza-emr-application), for instance, we ended up with a separate type for a `Mother` and a `Child`.[^nofathers] Now, a `Mother` is a little different than a `Child`.Most obviously, mothers have children, whereas (at least, in our data model) children do not.
+In a [recent project](/projects/#e-heza-emr-application), for instance, we ended up with a separate type for a `Mother` and a `Child`.[^nofathers] Now, a `Mother` is a little different than a `Child`.
+Most obviously, mothers have children, whereas (at least, in our data model) children do not.
 So, it was nice for them to be separate types.
 In fact, there were certain operations which could be done on a `Mother` but not a `Child` (and vice versa).
 So it was nice to be able to